Farewell, Farewell, Eugene

 Farewell, Farewell, Eugene was a play by John Vari.

 Plot

 Two reclusive sisters send greeting cards to the outside world through their cousin, for which they make money that goes into a fund to visit their brother in Africa.
 Various complications, including a runaway marriage, an abandoned baby's appearance on a doorstep, and a revealing letter follow.

 Adaptations

 It was adapted for British television and aired on the BBC on the 23 July 1959.

 1960 Australian TV Version

-It was adapted for Australian TV in 1960.
+Farewell, Farewell, Eugene was an Australian television adaptation of the play which was broadcast live on ABC on 10 August 1960 in Sydney and later a tapped version was broadcast on 26 October 1960 in Melbourne.
+The runtime of Farewell, Farewell, Eugene was 75mins.

 Plot

 Two spinsters try to earn enough money to join their nephew in Africa.